Parallel Selected Inversion for Space-Time Gaussian Markov Random Fields: Numerical results

-The spatial and temporal mesh is generated by R-INLA, and have respective dimensions $n_s=1099$ and $n_t=4383$.
-The total size of the spatio-temporal field is therefore $n=4{,}816{,}917$.
+Now we do the inference on the full dataset using the spatial and temporal mesh generated by R-INLA, which have respective dimensions $n_s=926$ and $n_t=4383$.
+The total size of the spatio-temporal field is therefore $n=4{,}058{,}658$.
 Once more, the graph can be easily partitioned along the temporal axis.
-The overlap parameter is chosen to be equal to the temporal range $l=50$.
-By choosing the number of partitions (processes) $J=1024$, on average, each process get $\approx5$ non-overlapping time points and $\approx105$ with the overlap.
-Then the average workload per process is $\approx105\times1099=115{,}395$.
-We set the number of samples to $K=10$.
+The overlap parameter is $n_l=1$, the number of partitions (processes) is $n_p=100$.
+Each process gets about $22$ non-overlapping time points and about $24$ with the overlap.
+Then the median workload per process is $24\times926=20{,}372$.
+We set the number of samples to $n_k=10$.
+The code took $4744.05$ seconds to run on $100$ cores on multiple nodes of KAUST's Ibex cluster.
+We use the learning rate of $\rho^{(k)}=0.8^{k\bmod10}$, $n_k=10$, a diagonal Hessian and ``cold'' initial values $\vect{\theta}_{\text{RBMC}}^{(0)}=(0,0,0,0)$.
+The code run until the relative norm of the gradient reached $10^{-3}$.
+The estimated hyperparameter values are $\vect{\theta}_{\text{RBMC}}^*=(4.492, 0.978, 3.080, -2.324)$.

-The code took $1110.8$ seconds to run on $1024$ cores ($75$ nodes) on KAUST's Ibex cluster.
-The direct factorization phase took $414.4$ seconds.
-The sampling phase ran for $645.6$ seconds for $K=10$ samples.
-Wee see that the code spends most of its time during sampling, and from our observations, preconditioning takes most of the time of a single solve.
-The main reason is that our custom preconditioner is less efficient than the default ones in PETSc, and optimizing this part could lead to drastic time savings.

-Below we plot posterior marginals for several slices of the spatio-temporal field at $t\in\{1,2,4200,4201\}$, which corresponds to January 1-2, 2011 and July 1-2, 2022.
+Below we plot posterior marginals for several slices of the spatio-temporal field at $t\in\{21,22,365,4383\}$, where $t=22$ corresponds to the boundary of the first partition.
 The posterior mean seems to capture the effects of geographical features on the temperature well.
 For instance, the western part of the US remains the same throughout both 2-day windows in January and July.
 At the same time, the central part experiences more rapid changes.
-The January (left) plots clearly shows the cold front (dark) moving eastwards.
+The January (left) plots shows the cold front (dark) moving eastwards.
 The second row shows the posterior marginal standard deviations.
 The overall picture is not as dynamic, but we can see that the uncertainty is lower in regions with more observations.
 The variance increases outside of the boundaries, which is very typical for the SPDE approach.